vovanov1023/munki-gameta/README.md

 # Munki Gameta
-It's a simple runner game made with pygame.
+It's a simple runner game made with pygame about a monkey.
+You are running and collecting bananas while dodging obstacles.